lfn-cnti/bestpractices/CONTRIBUTING.md

 Reviews and comments on open [Pull Requests](https://github.com/cncf/cnf-wg/pulls) are also appreciated.

-#### Acceptance of PRs
+#### Acceptance of PRs for merging

-- Spelling, grammar, and new interested parties require 1 reviewer
+- Spelling, grammar, and new interested parties require 1 apporval for merging
-- Other changes with exception to those listed in the [Governance Additional Approval Items list](GOVERNANCE.md#additional-approval-items) may accepted after approval of 5 community reviewers.
+- Other changes with exception to those listed in the [Governance Additional Approval Items list](GOVERNANCE.md#additional-approval-items) may merged after approval of 5 community reviewers.

 #### Steps for creating a new PR